Pannonia: Background

 Aquileia's foundation in 181 BC was the first step towards the Roman takeover of Pannonia.
 The town served as the starting station of the Amber Road and the launching point for attacks in that direction.
 The Scordisci, in alliance with the Dalmatae, were in armed conflict with the Romans as early as 156 BC and 119 BC.
-In both wars, the Romans failed to conquer Siscia (now Sisak, Croatia), which laid in a key position.
+In both wars, the Romans failed to conquer Siscia (now Sisak, Croatia), which lay in a key position.
 After these setbacks, Rome turned its attention to Noricum, which had both iron and silver mines.

 As part of a new Celtic migration wave at the end of the 2nd century BC, the Boii left Northern Italy and established themselves as a significant power on the Danube.
 According to Posidonius's record of the Cimbri migration (preserved by Strabo), they were first repulsed by the Boii, then by the Scordisci, and then by the Taurisci towards the Helvetii.
 This describes the balance of power in the region.
 In the early 1st century BC, the Dacians emerged as a new dominant power.
 While their hold on the area between the Danube and the Tisza river was loose, they had considerable influence in the territories beyond.
 In 88 BC, Scipio Asiaticus (consul 83 BC) defeated the Scordisci so badly that they retreated to the eastern part of Syrmia.
 Taking advantage of this situation, the Dacian king Burebista vanquished them sometime between 65 and 50 BC, and subsequently the Boii (Note: Hence the name deserta Boiorum ('desert of the Boii') used even by Pliny the Elder in his Natural History.) and the Taurisci too.
 Thanks to the ebb of these entities, several local tribes regained their independence and influence.
 In the context of Mithridates VI Eupator's unfulfilled plan to invade Italy from the north (64 BC), the territory he was to cross is noted to have belonged to the Pannonians.
 Immediately after Burebista's death (c.
 44 BC), Dacia's kingdom dissolved too, leaving no entity in the region that Rome would make allowances for.